feng-li/movingknots/README.md

 Use this entry to cite this work:

-Li & Villani, 2013, "Efficient Bayesian Multivariate Surface Regression", Scandinavian Journal of Statistics, 40(4), pp. 706-723.
+Li, F. & Villani, M. (2013), "Efficient Bayesian Multivariate Surface Regression", Scandinavian Journal of Statistics, 40(4), pp. 706-723.

 Speed up R (optional)